carpentriesoffline/git-novice/instructors/instructor-notes.md

   what leaners execute.
 The lesson displays the output from git if a learner executes `git push origin main`.
 However, some learners might use syntax suggested by Gitea for pushing to a remote with an existing repository, which is `git push -u origin main`.
-Learners using syntax from Gitea, `git push -u origin main`, will have slightly different output, including the line `Branch main set up to track remote branch main from origin by rebasing.`
+Learners using this syntax from Gitea, will have slightly different output, including the line `Branch main set up to track remote branch main from origin by rebasing.`

 ## [Collaborating](../episodes/08-collab.md)